Vishrut-Arora/ML-EDA-on-Student-Performance/README.md

-# Exploratory Data analysis on a data of Student Performance
+ Exploratory Data analysis on a data set of Student Performance